Okay. I have one simple question to ask and please be very, very honest…

 So how does this work.
 Do you just make a list and that’s it, forget about it until next week?
 Of course not.
 Let me break it down for you:

-The purpose of these lists is to make yourself aware of what you did for the day.
-So that you’re ready to take on the world!
+The purpose of these lists is to keep yourself accountable of what you did for the day so that you’re ready to take on the world!
 We are serious about our futures; our self-development and our self-care and I promise you that when you implement morning listings into your daily routines, you’ll see a difference.

 Fear not, I’ll be doing this with you too!
 So, we’re all in this together 😊